WindowsAzure-TrainingKit-RU/HOL-BuildingAppsWithCaching/HOL.md

 >**Note:** Make sure you have checked all the dependencies for this lab before running the setup.

 >This lab requires a Windows Azure SQL Database to start.
 To build the Northwind2 database automatically, the **Setup.cmd** file will prompt to you with your Windows Azure SQL Database account information.
-Remember to update the NorthwingEntities connection string in the application’s configuration file to point to your database for each solution.
+Remember to update the NorthwindEntities connection string in the application’s configuration file to point to your database for each solution.

 >Remember to configure the firewall setting your Windows Azure SQL Database account to allow you to specify a list of IP addresses that can access your Windows Azure SQL Database Server.
 The firewall will deny all connections by default, so **be sure to configure your allow list** so you can connect to the database.
 Changes to your firewall settings can take a few moments to become effective.
 For additional information on how to prepare your Windows Azure SQL Database account, refer to the exercise 1 of the Introduction to Windows Azure SQL Database lab in the training kit.